akatkar/bootcamp-compliance-report/README.md

  - Workbook1.xlsx is put to repository only for attachment test

 ## Templates
 Thymeleaf has been used as template engine.
-Templates can be prepared as html file using thymeleaf syntax Template files must be placed in <b>resources/templates/mail</b> folder
+Templates should be prepared as html file using thymeleaf syntax.

-3 sample templates have already been prepared.
-One of them, which is simplemailTemplate, is using individually email reports.
+Three sample templates have already been prepared.
+One of them, which is simplemailTemplate, is demonstration of individually email reports.
+Template files can be found in <b>resources/templates/mail</b> folder.

+Custom prepared templates also can be used as defining with <b>template.folder</b> and <b>mail.message.template</b> parameters without building project.

 ### Using sample templates